Double-Bracket Master Equations: Phase-Space Representation and Classical Limit: Abstract

 \section{Abstract}

-We investigate the classical limit of quantum master equations featuring double-bracket dissipators.
-Specifically, we consider dissipators defined by double commutators, which describe dephasing dynamics, as well as dissipators involving double anticommutators, associated with fluctuating anti-Hermitian Hamiltonians.
-The classical limit is obtained by formulating the open quantum dynamics in phase space using the Wigner function and Moyal products, followed by a systematic $\hbar$-expansion.
-We begin with the well-known model of energy dephasing, associated with energy diffusion.
-We then turn to master equations containing a double anticommutator with the system Hamiltonian, recently derived in the context of noisy non-Hermitian systems.
-For both classes of double-bracket equations, we provide a gradient-flow representation of the dynamics.
-We analyze the classical limit of the resulting evolutions for harmonic and driven anharmonic quantum oscillators, considering both classical and nonclassical initial states.
-The dynamics is characterized through the evolution of several observables as well as the Wigner logarithmic negativity.
-We conclude by extending our analysis to generalized master equations involving higher-order nested brackets, which provide a time-continuous description of spectral filtering techniques commonly used in the numerical analysis of quantum systems.
+We systematically investigate master equations involving double-bracket dissipators in the classical limit.
+Dissipators defined by double commutators arise naturally in dephasing dynamics, while those defined by double anticommutators are typically associated with noisy Hamiltonians.
+The classical limit of such master equations is derived by reformulating the dissipative open dynamics in phase space using the Wigner–Weyl transform and Moyal bracket formalism, and by identifying the leading-order terms in a systematic $\hbar$-expansion.
+We first analyze a double-commutator master equation associated with energy diffusion, and then turn to master equations containing a double anticommutator with the system Hamiltonian, recently derived in the context of noisy non-Hermitian systems.
+For both classes of double-bracket equations, we establish a gradient-flow representation of the dynamics within both the quantum and semiclassical formalisms.
+We further study the semiclassical evolution generated by double-bracket master equations for the harmonic (integrable) and driven anharmonic (chaotic) oscillators, considering both classical and quantum initial states.
+The dynamics are characterized through several observables, including mean position, momentum, and energy.
+The quantumness of the time-evolved state is assessed via the Wigner logarithmic negativity, and the interplay between double-bracket dissipation and chaotic dynamics is examined in detail.
+Finally, we extend our analysis to generalized master equations involving higher-order nested brackets, which arise naturally as a time-continuous formulation of spectral filtering techniques widely used in the numerical simulation of quantum systems.